alanmac17/billme/README.md

 Congratulations!
 No Error Found.

 ### Device Testing:
-Upon deployment the site has been tested on:
+Upon deployment the site has been tested on the following devices with no issues present:
  - Samsung Galaxy S20 1440 x 3200 pixels
  - Lenovo Windows Laptop 1920 x 1080 pixels
  - Macbook 2560 × 1600 pixels
  - Apple iPad 2048 x 1536 pixels

-## Deployment:
+### Deployment:
 On GitHub, navigate to your site's repository.
 Decide which publishing source you want to use.
 Main Navigate to the publishing source.